- Carla Collis Gesite

 (Or what do I sense God wants me to have less of?)

-If you want more structure around the questions, answer them for various areas of your life, like:
+If you want more structure around the questions, answer them for various areas of your life, such as:

 Examples:

-I want more...quiet time, meaning, healthy food, love, weekend trips, money, deep friendships, education, intimacy, confidence
+I want more...quiet time, meaning, healthy food, laughter, weekend trips, money, deep friendships, education, connection, confidence

 How to Use Your Lists: